 To connect a second monitor, purchase a video card and install it in one of the computer's PCI expansion slots, or have an Apple dealer install it for you.
-(If you are installing the expansion card yourself, follow the instructions that came with the card and the instructions in Chapter 8, "Installing PCI Expansion Cards and Additional Memory.")
+(If you are installing the expansion card yourself, follow the instructions that came with the card and the instructions in Chapter 8 of this manual.)
 Then plug the second monitor into the port provided by the card.